-1. First, it is necessary to prepare the target SQL Azure database.
-If you do not have an available server and database yet, please see the Database setup topic to learn how you can set these up through the Windows Azure Management Portal.

-2. You can either migrate your database manually by executing a script on the SQL Azure database, or use an appropriate tool or integration service to make this process easier.
-We recommend the SQL Azure Migration Wizard, which is available free of charge at http://sqlazuremw.codeplex.com/.
+- 1. First, it is necessary to prepare the target SQL Azure database.
+If you do not have an available server and database yet, please see the Database setup topic to learn how you can set these up through the Windows Azure Management Portal. - 2.
+You can either migrate your database manually by executing a script on the SQL Azure database, or use an appropriate tool or integration service to make this process easier.
+We recommend the SQL Azure Migration Wizard, which is available free of charge at http://sqlazuremw.codeplex.com/. - 3.
+Download the SQL Azure Migration Wizard tool and run it.